-Lorien vows to do whatever it takes to serve Reshor and protect her pregnant sister, Andrixine, the Sword Bearer.
-Even if it means making a loveless political marriage.
-She learns that the game of politics and courtly manners is a harsher duty than swordplay and battle.
-Then Ambassador Lord Arand of Eretia comes to Reshor to make politically astute marriages to protect his kingdom against Sendorland.
-He has been ordered to win Lorien for his queen's grandson.
+Lorien vows to do whatever it takes to serve Reshor and protect her pregnant sister, Andrixine, the Sword Bearer...even if it means making a loveless political marriage.
+The game of politics and courtly manners turns out to be a far harsher duty than swordplay and battle.
+Ambassador Lord Arand of Eretia comes to Reshor to make politically astute marriages to protect his kingdom against Sendorland.
+He's been ordered to win Lorien for his queen's grandson.

-When enemies inside Reshor conspire with Sendorland to steal first Lorien's brothers and then Andrixine's newborn sons, Lorien and Arand find themselves in the middle of danger, but exactly the right place to avert total disaster.
-They wonder if all their sacrifices mean anything when they are both so miserable.
+When enemies inside Reshor conspire with Sendorland to steal first Lorien's brothers and then Andrixine's newborn sons, Lorien and Arand find themselves in the middle of danger but in exactly the right place to avert total disaster.
+Their own misery makes them wonder if all their sacrifices mean anything.
 Doesn't Yomnian want his servants to be happy?